iamgp/OpenDiscovery/ambertools-osx.md

-#Installing ambertools on Mac OS
+#Installing ambertools on Mac OSX

 ## Homebrew
 First we need to install homebrew, a package manager for OSX: